• Home

 create likert scale chart in excel

-• Final Likert Scale Chart will look like as follows.
+• The final Likert Scale Chart will look as follows.

 what is a likert satisfaction scale